cloud-elements/devportal/docs/elements/sapanywhere/index.md

 #### At a Glance

-In order to create a connection to Salesforce the following steps are required:
+In order to create a connection to SAP Anywhere the following steps are required:

 1. Set up the [endpoint](sapanywhere-endpoint-setup.html)
-2. Call the `GET /elements/sapanywhere/oauth/url` with your Salesforce API key and secret
+2. Call the `GET /elements/sapanywhere/oauth/url` with your SAP Anywhere API key and secret
-3. Call the `POST /instances` API to instantiate your Salesforce connected app
+3. Call the `POST /instances` API to instantiate your SAP Anywhere connected app

 #### In Depth